DataDog/datadog-pgo/README.md

 	go build ./cmd/my-service

-Unless the -fail flag is set, datadog-pgo will always return with a zero exit code in order to let your build succeed, even if a pgo download error occured.
+Unless the -fail flag is set, datadog-pgo will always return with a zero exit code in order to let your build succeed, even if a PGO download error occured.

 OPTIONS
   -fail